 - Haemophilus influenzae type b – once the most common cause of bacterial meningitis, its incidence has decreased in the U.S. because of widespread vaccination of children.

 Chronic meningitis is an infection that lasts for more than 4 weeks.
-It may be caused by bacteria such as Mycobacterium tuberculosis, which causes tuberculosis, by Treponema pallidum, which causes syphilis, and by fungi.
+It may be caused by microbes such as Mycobacterium tuberculosis, which causes tuberculosis, by Treponema pallidum, which causes syphilis, and by fungi.

 Other causes include: